Online activity prediction via generalized Indian buffet process models: Motivating application, data, and existing methods

 \subsection{Existing methods for predicting user engagement}

 Several methods have been proposed to predict user engagement in online A/B tests and related settings.
+Our primary focus is on forecasting quantities that inform experiment design and duration decisions, in line with recent industry work on power calculations under effect-size priors and Bayesian early-termination rules \citep{Gualavisi2025,Masoero2025}.
 We here consider the problem of predicting the number of users that did not trigger in the first $D_0$ days (the \emph{pilot} study) but will trigger in days $D_0 +1, \ldots, D_0 + D_1$ (the \emph{follow-up} period), and cast it as an \emph{unseen feature problem}.
 Formally, the goal of the analysis is to estimate

 where the outer sum ranges over all possible users.